huggingface/deep-rl-class/unit2/quiz1.md

 📖 If you don't remember, check 👉 https://huggingface.co/blog/deep-rl-q-part1#monte-carlo-learning-at-the-end-of-the-episode
 </details>

 ---

-Congrats on **finishing this Quiz** 🥳, if you missed some elements, take time to [read again the chapter](https://huggingface.co/blog/deep-rl-q-part1) to reinforce (😏) your knowledge.
+Congrats on **finishing this Quiz** 🥳, if you missed some elements, take time to [read the chapter again](https://huggingface.co/blog/deep-rl-q-part1) to reinforce (😏) your knowledge.

 **Keep Learning, Stay Awesome**